Buying a home is a costly business. But trying to save cash by doing the conveyancing yourself is a risk that’s not worth taking.

 What does conveyancing involve?

 Conveyancing is the legal process you go through when buying (or selling) a property.

-How long does it take?
+How long does the conveyancing process take?

-While it is possible to do your own conveyancing, it takes a large amount of time and effort.
+While it is possible to do your own conveyancing, it takes a huge amount of time and effort.

 You won’t have negligence insurance

 Unlike qualified legal professionals, individual homeowners do not have negligence insurance.
 That means you could be held personally liable for mistakes in the conveyancing process and rack up significant extra costs.

 How much does it cost to hire a conveyancer?